Contact a Lawyer

 We know these cases can be difficult and emotionally charged.
 Even if a parent has been absent for much of the child’s life, giving up parental rights doesn’t always happen easily.
 Our goal is to find the best outcome that provides stability and security for your family.

-To schedule a consultation with one of our attorneys, give us a call at 770-956-1400.
+To schedule a consultation with an adoption attorney, give us a call at 770-956-1400.
 We are here and ready to help you.